Codecademy/docs/content/python/concepts/sql-connectors/terms/sqlite3/sqlite3.md

   - 'SQLite'
   - 'Documentation'
 CatalogContent:
-  - 'learn-advanced-python-3-database-operations'
+  - 'learn-python-3'
   - 'paths/computer-science'
 ---

-The **`sqlite3`** library is used to connect to a database and allows working with the database.
+The **`sqlite3`** library is used to connect to SQLite databases and provides functions to interact with them.

-It can also be used for prototyping while building an application.
+It can also be used for prototyping while developing an application.

 ## Syntax